carveragents/carver/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Sponsor

+Carver Agents, Inc.

+Others are welcome!
+We see broad application of this SDK beyond what Carver Agents intends to build.

 ## Note

 This tool is meant for personal use and should be used in accordance with YouTube's terms of service and content policies.